Article

 Adding A Self-Directed Brokerage Window To Your 401(k)

 These days, there are some conflicting trends circulating in the 401(k) marketplace.
 On the one hand, academics have found that too many 401(k) investment options can lead to “choice overload.”
 That can cause employees to simply avoid making an investment selection and neglect investing for retirement.
 Reducing information overload is a big reason we like 401(k) automatic enrollment – done right, it can make getting into a retirement plan simple and easy.
-Researchers with the Pension Research Council talk a bit more about such behavioral biases, including avoiding decisions due to “information overload,” in a blog post “How Much Choice is Too Much?
+Researchers with the Pension Research Council talk a bit more about such behavioral biases, including avoiding decisions due to “information overload,” in an article “How Much Choice is Too Much?
 Contributions to 401(k) Retirement Plans.”

 Anyone who has lost track of time in the cereal aisle or searching for a movie on Netflix can understand how too many choices might work against conscientious investing.
 Yet, despite increased awareness of the risks associated with a large number of investment options, a contrary trend has emerged: more plan sponsors are offering a brokerage window.
 According to Aon Hewitt, 40% of companies offer a self-directed brokerage window, up from just 16% in 2005.